jayasrivenkateshp/aws-learning/02-S3/02-Encryption/README.md

 ## Asymmetric encryption

-> This type of encryption is relatively new as compared to symmetric encryption, and is also referred to as public-key cryptography.
+> This type of encryption is new as compared to symmetric encryption, and it is public-key cryptography.

 > Asymmetric encryption is considered to be more secure than symmetric encryption as it uses two keys for the process.

-> The public key used for encryption is available to everyone but the private key is not disclosed.
+> The public key used for encryption is available to everyone but the private key is not available.

 > This encryption method is used in everyday communication over the internet.

 > When a message is encrypted using a public key, it can only be decrypted using a private key.

-> However, when a message is encrypted using a private key, it can be decrypted using a public key.
+> when a message is encrypted using a private key, it can be decrypted using a public key.

 > Digital certificates in the client-server model can be used to discover public keys.